ActiveEngagement/tailwind-colorize-plugin/README.md

 #### PostCSS

-To install the plugin, you must be sure to require it inside the `postcss.config.js` after Tailwind CSS.
+To install the plugin, you must be sure to require `tailwind-colorize-plugin` inside the `postcss.config.js` after Tailwind CSS.

 ```js
 // postcss.config.js